davidcliddell/vehex/README.md

 it in HEX mode (this ability is provided by the class function 'get').
 Just to make it more difficult it also sends asyncronous messages which you can ignore.

+I have only implemented a small number of the hundreds of possibled command IDs but it is very easy to add new commands using add_paser or add_parser_raw.

 Hardware
 I have only tested this on Hat Labs SH-ESP32 under platformio but it should work on any Arduino framework device under platformio or the Arduino IDE.
 One thing to watch is if you are using a software serial you could